Summary of Significant Accounting Policies

 Off-Balance Sheet Risk and Concentrations of Credit Risk

 Financial instruments, which potentially subject the Company to significant concentrations of credit risk, consist primarily of cash and cash equivalents, which are primarily invested in U.S. treasury-based money market funds, and available-for-sale debt securities, which are invested in investment grade corporate bonds with high credit quality issuers.
-These investments have maturities in 2021.
+These investments have maturities between 2020 and 2021.
 A portion of the Company’s cash is maintained at a federally insured financial institution.
 The deposits held at this institution are in excess of federally insured limits.
 The Company has not experienced any losses in such accounts and management believes that the Company is not exposed to significant credit risk due to the financial position of the depository institution in which those deposits are held.
 The cash in this account is swept daily into U.S. treasury-based and U.S. government-based money market funds.
 The Company has no off‑balance sheet risk, such as foreign exchange contracts, option contracts, or other foreign hedging arrangements.

 Significant Accounting Policies